 - Lesson 12: Developing the end-of-year project

-Joelle Hodge holds a BA in history/political science from Messiah College in Pennsylvania.
-She began her career as a staffer to U.S. Senator Arlen Specter (R-Pa.) before finding her professional home in the world of classical education in 1999.
-She has more than eighteen years of logic-teaching experience—many of which were spent at a classical school in Harrisburg, PA.
+Joelle Hodge holds a BA in history/political science from Messiah College in Grantham, Pennsylvania, and is currently enrolled in the Master of Arts in Teaching program at Eastern University’s Templeton Honors College.
+She began her career as a staffer to United States Senator Arlen Specter (R-Pa) before finding her professional home in the world of classical education in 1999.
+She has 20 years of teaching experience—several of which were spent at a classical school in Harrisburg, Pennsylvania.
 There she also developed much of their logic and rhetoric curricula.
-She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press.
-Currently, Classical Academic Press hosts Joelle’s consultant offerings, where she engages with educators across the country, tailoring workshops for classical schools and co-ops that seek to train their teachers in the fundamentals of dialectic and rhetoric-stage pedagogy.
-Joelle is also a senior teacher for the online Scholé Academy.
+She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press (CAP), and continues to support various editorial projects at CAP, but her primary focus is on the growth and development of Scholé Academy, where she serves as the principal.
+Since the inception of Scholé Academy in 2014, Joelle has taught courses across a variety of disciplines, including math, logic, and rhetoric, as well as a course in student-skills development (How to Be a Student).
+She served as senior teacher for Scholé Academy before stepping into the role of academy principal in 2018.
+Additionally, Classical Academic Press hosts Joelle’s consultant offerings, where she engages with educators across the country, tailoring workshops for classical schools and co-ops that seek to train their teachers in the fundamentals of dialectic- and rhetoric-stage pedagogy.

 Join the Conversation